PLC Alarm Tag

 A selection of Digital, Analog High, Analog Low, etc.

-Required when configuring an alarm for an Allen Bradley CIP driver.
+Required when configuring a Rockwell driver.
 For custom PLCs this is used as a label to distinguish between alarm types on the alarm page and to determine the behavior of the tag based on whether it is an analog or digital alarm.

 PLC Alarm Block Name